JackPieCZ/EEPPR/README.md

 python ./method/main.py -f led
 ```

 3. Specifying RoI coordinates (optional, `--roi_coords`/`-rc`) in `X0 Y0 X1 Y1` format.
 RoI for sequences from the dataset are provided automatically.
-If the coordinates are not provided, a GUI will be shown where the user can set RoI easily.
+If you want to analyse the full sensor spatial resolution, use the `--full-resolution`/`-fr` flag.
+If none of those flags are provided, a GUI will be shown where the user can set RoI easily.
 ```console
 python ./method/main.py -f path/to/your/event_file.raw -rc 100 100 300 300
 ```